Fl3tcher-1/group-tracker/README.md

 # Description

-This project fetches api data, that is then used to create a website and display this fetched data through artist pages this incorporates structs and JSON manipulation along with more advanced html templating and css
+This project fetches api data, that is then used to create a website and display this fetched data through artist pages this incorporates structs and JSON manipulation along with more advanced html templating and css grid this project also uses event/action triggers with interactive images and back buttons

 ## USAGE:
 to use this program please follow the steps below: